Barbara LaFitte

 Yet at the same time, I was inspired by other kinds of music.
 Mom had Philadelphia Orchestra recordings, my brother had Miles Davis, and we had the Beatles.
 I loved all of it.
 So my early high school plan was to become a doubler (one who plays many woodwinds).
 I played clarinet in the band, oboe in the orchestra, and tenor sax in the jazz band.
 It was a blast!

 After getting into Arizona State University on scholarship, I entered into the Music Education major.
 But the oboe stole my heart.
-My last clarinet teacher was Lawry Bloom, who was doing his Master’s degree, and is now the bass clarinetist in the Chicago Symphony.
+My last clarinet teacher was Lawry Bloom, who was doing his Master’s degree, and became the bass clarinetist in the Chicago Symphony.
 He told me, if I really wanted to play the oboe, I had to give up the other instruments, and became an oboe performance major.
 I’ve since thanked him!

 During all the summers of my undergrad in Tempe, I went to the Aspen Music Festival.
 I’ll never forget my first audition.
 I knew NOTHING!
 I went to play for Robert Bloom (not really knowing about his legacy), after slipping and sliding my knees into mud in my white jeans (nice first impression, right?).
 He asked me to play “La Scala” which I didn’t know.
 OMG was I out of my element.
 I didn’t even know how bad I was.
 Four years later, after studying hard, I was near the top of the heap.
 The colleagues I had were amazing: Kathy Greenbank , Linda Strommen, and Michael Rosenberg to name a few of the top players.
 Had I not gone to Aspen, there would be no hope.
 So I encourage all of you young oboists to go to the music festivals.
-That’s where I worked with Phil West and his wife, Jan DeGaetani extensively, Bloom, Richard Kilmer, Ray Still, and Richard Woodhams.
+That’s where I worked with Phil West and his wife, Jan DeGaetani extensively, Robert Bloom, Richard Kilmer, Ray Still, and Richard Woodhams.

 Time to get more education.
 Choose your teacher well, as that person will become your mentor.
 Off to Philadelphia to study with Lou Rosenblatt, the kindest, most Zen, encouraging teacher I’ve ever known.
 In my first lesson, I was early, so he invited me to his lunch table, and suggested I read “Zen and the Art of Archery”.
 Immediate bond!
 He was such an inspiration.
 I miss him and his wife Renate, they were second parents to me.